DevenJnando/Linux-Virtual-Background/README.md

 Some example backgrounds are included in the `backgrounds` directory.
 Feel free to add more to your local copy.
 The default background is currently set to Burzum's Filosofem album artwork.

+## Effects:
+You can add some effects as well if you like.
+To add effects, simply set the relevant effect argument to true, e.g. `--sepia true`

 ## A note on Burzum:

 If you haven't listened to any Burzum before, then